Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Description of the Simulations

 The shear field is generated on a grid of $100$x$100$, which is then converted into an image of galaxy objects via an image generation code\footnote{To generate the image simulations we used a Monte Carlo code that simulates the galaxy model and PSF stages at a photon level; this code is a modified version of that used for the GREAT08 simulations (Bridle et al., 2010).
 The modified code is available here {\tt http://great.roe.ac.uk/data/code/image\_code}, the original code is by Konrad Kuijken, modified by SB and SBr for GREAT08, and modified by TDK for GREAT10.} with galaxy properties described in Appendix C. When postage stamps of objects are generated they point-sample the shear field at each position, and a postage stamp is generated.
 The postage stamps are then combined to form an image.

-Throughout, the intrinsic ellipticity field had a variation that contained B-mode power only, as described in the GREAT10 Handbook.
+Throughout, the intrinsic ellipticity field had a variation that contained B-mode power only (in every image and when also averaged over all images in a set) , as described in the GREAT10 Handbook.
 This meant that the contribution from intrinsic ellipticity correlations, as well from intrinsic shape noise, to the lensing shear power spectra was zero.